-This film follows our decision to produce and sell our own meat.
+This film, made by talented young film-maker Florence Browne, follows our decision to produce and sell our own meat.

 Our aim is to blend modern knowledge with sustainable farming methods using local breeds that are suited to the area.

 'Red Ruby' Devon cattle and Exmoor Horn sheep have been bred here in an unbroken line for well over a century, so we are keen to conserve this living link with the past and hand it on to future generations.